 On a different front, FTG has always had a focus on environmental, social and governance (ESG) risks and opportunities.
-We are continuing to drive improvements across all these areas.
-On the environmental front, FTG has strived, with good success, to reduce our impact on the environment through investments in areas such as water recycling and higher efficiency equipment, and we have committed further investments, some with the support of the Canadian and Ontario Governments.
+We continue to drive improvements across all these areas.
+On the environmental front, FTG has strived, with good success, to reduce our impact on the environment through investments in areas such as water recycling and higher efficiency equipment, and we have committed further investments.
 On social issues, FTG is committed to having a safe, secure and diverse workforce.
 We proactively review and improve all aspects of safety at our sites.

-We remained committed to our strategy of participating in all segments of the Aerospace market including air transport, business jets, general aviation, helicopters and simulators.
+We remain committed to our strategy of participating in all segments of the Aerospace market including air transport, business jets, general aviation, helicopters and simulators.
 We remain focused on the defence market segments as well.
-By addressing all market segments, which move on their own unique business cycles, FTG has a more stable revenue stream as these business cycles occur.
+By addressing all market segments, each with its own unique business cycle, FTG benefits from a more stable revenue stream as these business cycles occur.